QuintonSmith03/Hand_Tracking_Game/ReadMe.md

 How to run hand tracker:

-in /Hand_Tracker/Type the following commands in the terminal
+in /Hand_Tracker, Type the following commands in the terminal

 source .venv/bin/activate